TNZInw123/Embedded-System-Project/README.md

 | **RTC** | Internal Real-Time Clock | Internal |

 ## 🧩 Software Architecture
-[cite_start]The firmware is built upon a **Non-Blocking Finite State Machine (FSM)** structure[cite: 8].
+The firmware is built upon a **Non-Blocking Finite State Machine (FSM)** structure.
 This ensures the system can poll for cards, update the clock, and listen for button presses simultaneously without "freezing."

 ### System States
 1.  **IDLE_WAIT:** Polls for cards every 50ms while updating the RTC clock on the LCD.